yuvalmGS/gigaspaces-wiki-jekyll/xap97/http-session-management.markdown

 weight: 100
 ---

-{% compositionsetup %}
-{% summary page|60 %}HTTP Session Management{% endsummary %}
+{% summary  %}HTTP Session Management{% endsummary %}

 # Overview

-The GigaSpaces-Jetty integration comes with a support for storing the [javax.servlet.http.HttpSession](http://download.oracle.com/javaee/1.3/api/javax/servlet/http/HttpSession.html) in the Space allowing supporting session replication and failover between different web application instances deployed into GigaSpaces containers.
+The XAP-Jetty integration comes with a support for storing the [javax.servlet.http.HttpSession](http://download.oracle.com/javaee/1.3/api/javax/servlet/http/HttpSession.html) in the Space allowing supporting session replication and failover between different web application instances deployed into XAP containers.

-The GigaSpaces HTTP Session Management provides the following:
+The XAP HTTP Session Management provides the following:

 - Avoid using database as the persistent storage media - Better performance and simplify the deployment
 - Allow management and control of full lifecycle of web application - From the load-balancer to the data